ankitsingh181091/ankitsingh181091.github.io/index.md

 ### Category Name 1

-[Demand forecasting of electricty using R}
+[Demand forecasting of electricty using R]